Raven logo

 Local-first does not mean automatic privacy.

 Local-first means your notes remain useful on your device and in your folder.
-It does not mean every sync service or outside tool is automatically private.
+Sync services and outside tools each have their own privacy properties.

 Raven keeps the app's promise simple: your writing is Markdown on disk, sync is optional, and you can choose which other tools get access to the folder.

-Raven is for Mac and iPhone users who want native software around portable files.
-If you need Windows, Linux, Android, or team collaboration, choose another tool today.
+Raven is for Mac, iPhone, and iPad users who want native software around portable files.
+For Windows, Linux, Android, or team collaboration, choose another tool.

 Local-first notes without the hand-waving.